manmax31/Advanced-Machine-Learning/Programming_Assignment-3/src/code/Readme.txt

 This file contains the decoded output of Q1c.

 2) gradient.txt
-This file contains the gradient of the the likelihood function.
+This file contains the gradient of the the likelihood function of Q 2a.

 3) solution.txt